+The Monks' Bathhouse

 The Choir Stalls and the High Altar

 It was Heinrich III Fabri, abbot from 1475 till 1495, who directed the fittings and furnishing of the monks' choir.
 He made deals and contracts with the finest artists of Southern Germany, who had their workshops in the nearby free imperial town of Ulm.

 They created the oak stalls and a magnificent double-winged high altar with painted wooden panels and statues.
 It is an altar-piece of abundant ornateness and splendour, which makes it one of the most important gothic masterpieces in Southern Germany.

 Monastery

 Opening hours

-- 1 March 1 November: daily from 10 am 5 pm
+1 March - 1 November: daily from 10 am - 5 pm

-- 2 November 28 February: Mon Fri 2 pm 4 pm | Sat and Sun 11 am 4 pm
+2 November - 28 February: Mon - Fri 2 pm - 4 pm • Sat and Sun 11 am - 4 pm

 Monks' Bathhouse

 Opening hours

-1 April - 31 October: daily 10 am - 5 pm
+April - end of October: Tues - Fri 10 am - 4 pm • Sat and Sun 10 am - 5 pm

 Guided tours in English

+Prices

-"The Monastery" • 60 min, max 25 persons
+"The Monastery" (60 min, max 25 persons): 70€ + entrance fee

-"The Monastery and the Monks' Bathhouse" • 90 min, max 25 persons
+"The Monastery and the Monks' Bathhouse" (90 min, max 25): 95€ + entrance fee

-for more information contact tourist@blaubeuren.de

-Prehistory During the last Ice Age Neanderthals and later anatomically modern humans repeatedly occupied the caves in the Ach Valley near Blaubeuren.
-As hunter-gatherers they practised a nomadic lifestyle.
-Early modern humans arrived there for the first time about 43,000 years ago.
-Not only did they develop new tool making techniques, they also manufactured personal ornaments, the earliest musical instruments and the world's oldest known figurative artworks from mammoth ivory.
-This was a huge leap in the cultural development of mankind and a testimony to the new self-awareness of modern humans.
-Three of the caves in the Ach Valley and three in the Lone Valley were designated as the UNESCO World Heritage site "Caves and Ice Age Art in the Swabian Jura".
+Prehistory During the last Ice Age, first Neanderthals and then anatomically modern humans lived successively in the caves of the Aach Valley near Blaubeuren.
+Early modern humans (hunters and gatherers) settled there approximately 40,000 years ago.
+Not only did they develop new tool making techniques, they also produced personal ornaments, the earliest musical instruments and the world's oldest known figurative artworks from mammoth ivory.
+This was a huge leap in the development of mankind and a testimony to the new self-awareness of modern humans.
+Three of the caves in the Aach Valley and three in the Lone Valley were designated as the UNESCO World Heritage site "Caves and Ice Age Art in the Swabian Jura".
 The cave sites near Blaubeuren are in a beautiful, unique landscape.
-During the Ice Age, three different habitats in proximity of the caves (Alb plateau, rocky slopes and valley floodplain) provided ideal living conditions for Ice Age people.
+During the Ice Age, three different habitats in proximity of the caves (Alb plateau, rocky slopes and valley floor) provided ideal living conditions for Ice Age people.
 The valley can be explored by car or bicycle.
-Wonderful hiking paths and striking views invite ramblers to discover the charming landscape on foot.
+Wonderful hiking paths and striking views invite to discover the charming landscape on foot.

 Sirgenstein

-This cave is located 3 km southwest of Blaubeuren halfway to Schelklingen about 35 m above the bottom of the valley.
-Neanderthals and modern humans successively occupied the site.
-Its stratigraphy is hugely important as to the history of archaeological research as excavations were performed there as early as 1906.
+This cave is located on the northwest side of the Ach, about 35 m above the valley.
+Archeological excavations were undertaken in 1906.
+Neanderthals and modern humans lived successively at the site.
+This site is significant in research history.

 No bars, cave is freely accessible

-Geißenklösterle Located 2.5 km southwest of Blaubeuren to the left of the Ach about 60 m above the bottom of the valley.
+Geißenklösterle Located southwest of Blaubeuren, about 60 m above the Aach River.
 The most important excavations were conducted between 1976 and 1991 and continued between 2000 and 2002.
-Remains of artefacts dating from Upper Palaeolithic occupations were found here such as stone and bone tools, ivory figurines of animals and an anthropomorphic relief next to three flutes which are the earliest evidence of musical instruments.
-The Cave is barred, but its inside fully visible.
+Traces of settlements from Upper palaeolithic were found here.
+Stone and bone artefacts, tools and daily life remains, were found next to ivory figurines - animals and an anthropomorphic figurine.
+Three flutes are the earliest evidence of musical instruments.
+The Cave is barred, inside fully visible.
 Both caves (Sirgenstein and Geißenklösterle) can be reached only on foot.
+A path with detailed information will be completed in summer-autumn 2020 to each site.

-Hohle Fels A short and easy walk from the well signposted parking lot will take you to this cave near Schelklingen.
-It is a large cavern about 7 m above the stream Ach.
-In this extensively explored cave archaeological excavations are still in progress.
-The finds deliver clues as to the living conditions and lifestyle of the hunter-gatherers passing through the valley.
-Various figurines carved from mammoth ivory have been found here, among them the famous 40,000-year-old Venus from Hohle Fels.
-The cave is easily accessible from the parking lot Open for visits: 1 May - 31 October • www.schelklingen.de
+Hohle Fels This cave is located north-east of Schelklingen on the southeastern edge of the Aach valley, about 7 m above the river.
+It is a large cavern (one of the largest in Southern Germany).
+Archeological excavations are still in progress.
+It has been extensively explored.
+The finds deliver important clues as to the living conditions and life style.
+Some figurines carved from mammoth ivory have been found here, among them the 40,000-year-old Venus of Hohle Fels.
+The cave is easily accessible from the parking lot Open for visits: 1 May - 31 October • www. museum-schelklingen.de